WATER, EARTH& FIRE

 My name is Sophia

 The magic of ceramic art is born out of uncertainty and this brief moment of chaos that comes with every beginning.
-It stems from the combination of elements and their transformation into something new, from a thrust to explore and experiment new things.
+It stems from the combination of elements and their transformation into something new, from a thrust to explore and experiment with new things.

-My journey with clay began by accident, far away from my homeland and is continued until the day, keeping me captured.
+My journey with clay began by accident, far away from my homeland, and is continued until the day, keeping me captured.
 It captured me instantly and indefinitely.
 Back then, I walked into completely new paths both physically and emotionally.
 Instinctively I choose to do ceramics, out of many other workshops offered at the Municipal Piriapolis Cultural Center of Uruguay, South America.
 I guess we have always co-existed to the core from the very beginning.

-Trudging down new paths, making new bets and venturing into the unknown, taking risks, achieving or failing; yet never letting go, has been my passion and a source of great joy in my life to the present day.
+Trudging down new paths, making new bets and venturing into the unknown, taking risks, achieving, or failing; yet never letting go, has been my passion and a source of great joy in my life to the present day.

 Let yourself go!

 Walk new paths, make new bets and venture into the unknown.
 Having lived in different countries around the world, I take pride in doing what I’m most passionate about.
 It has become a source of great joy in life.
-I’m devoted to ceramic art, body and soul.
+I’m devoted to ceramic art, body, and soul.